vzakharchenko/forge-sql-orm/README.md

 - This prevents SQL injection by ensuring only numeric values are inserted
 - Always use this function instead of string concatenation for LIMIT and OFFSET values

-## Advanced Caching System
+## Global Cache System (Level 2)

 [↑ Back to Top](#table-of-contents)

-Forge-SQL-ORM includes a sophisticated caching system that provides automatic cache invalidation and context-aware operations.
-The caching system is built on top of [@forge/kvs Custom entity store](https://developer.atlassian.com/platform/forge/storage-reference/storage-api-custom-entities/) and provides multiple levels of cache management with automatic serialization/deserialization of complex data structures.
+Forge-SQL-ORM includes a sophisticated global caching system that provides **cross-invocation caching** - the ability to share cached data between different resolver invocations.
+The global cache system is built on top of [@forge/kvs Custom entity store](https://developer.atlassian.com/platform/forge/storage-reference/storage-api-custom-entities/) and provides persistent cross-invocation caching with automatic serialization/deserialization of complex data structures.

+### Cache Levels Overview

+Forge-SQL-ORM implements a two-level caching architecture:

+- **Level 1 (Local Cache)**: In-memory caching within a single resolver invocation scope
+- **Level 2 (Global Cache)**: Cross-invocation persistent caching using KVS storage

+This multi-level approach provides optimal performance by checking the fastest cache first, then falling back to cross-invocation persistent storage.

 ### Cache Configuration